saddam213/LLamaStack/LLamaStack.WPF/README.md

 ## Setup
-You can setup Models, Prompts and Inference parameters in the appsettings.json
+You can setup Models and other configuration appsettings.json

 **Models**
 You can add multiple models to the options for quick selection in the UI, options are based on LLamaSharp ModelParams so its fully configurable

 ## Interactive UI
-Manage and interact with all your models in one sime UI interface
+Manage and interact with all your models in one simple UI interface
 ![demo-wpf1](https://i.imgur.com/bGY70wH.png)

 ## Live Parameters